 Changes and Improvements in MariaDB 10.4

 MariaDB 10.4 is a previous major stable version.
-The first stable release of 10.4 was in June 2019, and it will be supported until June 2024.
+The first stable release of 10.4 was in June 2019, and it will be maintained until June 2024.

 - See Authentication from MariaDB 10.4 for an overview of the changes.

 - The unix_socket authentication plugin is now default on Unix-like systems, which is a major change to authentication in MariaDB (MDEV-12484)

 - User password expiry (MDEV-7597)

 - Account Locking (MDEV-13095)

 - The obsolete mysql.host table is no longer created (MDEV-15851)

 - Much faster privilege checks for MariaDB setups with many user accounts or many database grants (MDEV-15649)

 - mysql.user table is retired.
 User accounts and global privileges are now stored in the mysql.global_priv table (MDEV-17658)